-Hello everyone, welcome to my new blog which is our Third project #3 (How To Connect LCD 16×2 Display To Arduino Uno).
-In this blog, we are going to connect an LCD display Using Arduino UNO.
+In this blog, we are going to learn how to connect an LCD display (16 x 2) to Arduino UNO.
 Display units play an important role in establishing good communication between the human and machine worlds.
 And so they are a big part of embedded systems.
-In this blog, I am going to explain only the connection or How to connect the LCD display to Arduino.

 The 16×2 LCD will have a total of 32 characters 16 in 1st line and a further 16 in 2nd line.
 In 16×2 LCD there are 16 pins overall if there is a backlight, 14 pins if there is no backlight In each character there are 50 pixels.